Sings with a voice surprisingly loud for its tiny size.

 | Species | troglodytes |

-| Full length | 11cm |
+| Full length | Approx. 11cm |

-| Distribution | Distributed in Eurasia, North America and northern Africa.
-Distributed as a resident bird north of the Osumi Islands in Japan. |
+| Distribution | Distributed across Eurasia, North America, and Northern Africa.
+In Japan, they are resident birds distributed from the Osumi Islands northward. |

-It was chirping.
+It was singing.